- Where did you learn how to do this stuff?

 - How the heck do I get a hold of you?

-I’m primarily self-taught as far as carving and technique go, though I did take two weekend seminars on very specific jewelry processes (that I have never actually used officially… but they were fun classes!).
+I’m primarily self-taught as far as carving and technique go, having never studied art or gone to school to learn jewelry-making.
 Years ago, I worked a summer in a tiny jewelry shop in Texas and saw casting for the first time.
 This pretty much blew my mind and my boss gave me a chunk of wax and a broken dental tool to play with.
 I toodled around for many years thereafter, making a few wedding bands for friends and family along the way.
 I very randomly got a stint carving custom waxes for a fancy jewelry shop in Palo Alto, which was where it occurred to me that live actual money could be made from this sort of thing.
-A few years ago I decided to try Etsy, and the rest is history.
+In 2012 I decided to try Etsy, and the rest is history.

 I also have a graduate gemologist degree from GIA, which is more academic gem stuff like diamond and colored stone identification and grading.
 It is indispensable for scrutinizing stones I want to buy or that my clients send me.
 My binocular microscope is one of my favorite studio tools.

-We start out by gathering ideas: motifs, overall size specifics, metal preferences, stone or no stone, etc. and I begin to make sketches.
+Detailed answer is HERE.
+Shorter summary: We start out by gathering ideas: motifs, overall size specifics, metal preferences, stone or no stone, etc. and I begin to make sketches.
 I can send these to you, adjust, resketch, until we have a design set.
-Then I can make a final quote (actually, I can give you an idea of ballpark price as soon as I have a general idea of what you have in mind) and invoice you for a deposit.
-I usually do 1/2 the total, which seems to work for most people.
+Then I can make a final quote (actually, I can give you an idea of ballpark price as soon as I have a general idea of what you have in mind) and invoice you for a deposit (usually 1/2 the total).
 Then I begin to carve the wax model.
 I take photos along the way and a zillion of them once the model is complete and send these to you.
 Any adjustments that need to be made can be made to the wax until it is perfect.
 Then it is cast into metal and I get to the finishing work: filing/sanding/polishing/stone setting (if any).
 I invoice the balance when the ring is about ready to ship and that’s it!

 Unfortunately, while I technically can make all my rings in silver, I prefer to not do most of my carved pieces (especially the delicate ones) in it for a few reasons.
 Sterling silver is not as hard of a metal as gold, particularly when cast, and tends to wear away quite a bit faster.
 With pieces that have a lot of detail or very delicate areas, I worry that they may not hold up as well.
 Not to mention that fact that silver tarnishes, scratches more readily, does not hold a polish quite as well, and is generally a higher-maintenance metal than gold.
 Another thing is my carved rings are very labor intensive and the pricing reflects this; making the ring in silver rather than gold doesn’t automatically make the ring a lot more inexpensive as it is exactly the same amount of labor on my end.
 I just don’t feel right making a ring for a client that is still quite pricey, yet may not hold up to wear very well over time, will be a generally higher-maintenance piece, and won’t have the intrinsic value that gold carries.